jayyrt/budgetty/README.md

     budget: budgetReducer
   })
   ```
 * export as default the created store using `createStore`.
 The first argument to the createStore function should be `rootReducer`.
-The second argument should be `applyMiddleware(promiseMiddlware)`
+The second argument should be `applyMiddleware(promiseMiddleware)`

 Now we can go connect the redux part of our app to the react part.